rmetcalf9/RaspPiClojureScreens/Ansible/DEVINSTANCE.md

 For the network connection you can either
  - Use wifi by configuring /etc/wpa_supplicant (My notes on this https://code2.metcarob.com/node/235)
- - USe USBOTG (My notes on this https://code2.metcarob.com/node/307)
+ - Use USBOTG (My notes on this https://code2.metcarob.com/node/307)

 Place card in Raspberry Pi Zero W and let it boot.
 First time will take a while as it will resize the partition.